s0ftcorn/ckdb/content/index.md

 title: Corn Knowledge Database
 ---

-This is a very subjective pile of stuff that in my mind is worthy to share.
+This is a very subjective pile of stuff that in my mind is worthy to share without claim to completeness.